Frequently Asked Questions about Accommodating Students with Disabilities

 5. Suppose I don't agree to provide accommodation in the exact way the student requests?

 There are usually several ways that a student's special needs are met.
 All federal law requires is "reasonable" accommodation.
 If your way meets that criterion in light of the student's handicapping condition, you have complied with the law.
 However, if the objection stems from the student's use of an assistive device necessary to compensate for his/her disability (tape recorder, etc.), federal law may require that it be allowed.
 You may, however, require the student to complete an agreement which covers problems you envision with the device (such as not releasing the tape recording or transcription, allowing you to erase tapes, etc.).
-A model form for such an agreement is available in the Office of Disabled Student Services.
+A model form for such an agreement is available in the Office of Disability Resource Center.

 6. Am I being asked to compromise academic standards or give the student with a disability an advantage?